gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 attachments and could deteriorate any day so much that I would weep because I couldn't drag my luggage to the hotel.
 There was no room for a leisurely pace.

-As I was thinking of ways to move forward, I recalled this quote:
+As I was thinking of ways to move forward, I recalled this quote by the legendary founder of Hollywood's legendary Creative Artists Agency:

 > Gentlemen, I've done many deals in my lifetime, and through that process, I've developed a
 > methodology, a way of doing things, a philosophy, if you will.
 Within that philosophy, I have
 > certain beliefs.
 I believe in artificial deadlines.
 I believe in playing one against the other.
 I